SoftwareAG/cumulocity-alarmapp/README.md

 - An unsigned `IPA` file, which can be distributed, but must be signed before deployed to devices.

 The latest build archive does not contain microservices.
 Some properties belong to your environment and must be configured before building the microservices.

+## Give it a try

+You can install the application on Android by downloading the `APK` file from the release.

+**Downloading the APK**

+- Visit the releases section of this GitHub repository and open the latest [release](https://github.com/SoftwareAG/cumulocity-alarmapp/releases/latest),
+- Download the `APK` file.

+**Installing the App**

+- **Note**: Ensure that your device permits installations from unknown sources.
+You can activate this option in your device settings under `Security` or `Biometrics and security`,
+- Once the `APK` file is downloaded, locate it in your device's file manager or download folder,
+- Tap on the `APK` file to start the installation process,
+- If prompted, confirm that you want to install the app from an unknown source,
+- Follow the on-screen instructions to complete the installation,
+- Once installed, open the app and enter a Cumulocity IoT tenant along with your user credentials and start exploring.

+Alternatively, connect your mobile phone to a PC and drag the `APK` file on your phone.

 ## Contact